The Top 10 Buildings in China — China’s Biggest and Best

-In 2013 China, Hong Kong, and Macau have 5 of the world's ten tallest skyscrapers, the biggest mall, and the biggest casino.
-Yet even taller buildings are being built.
-These huge modern buildings and the Hall of Supreme Harmony are the 10 best buildings to see in China.
+In 2016, China, Hong Kong, and Macau have about 10 of the world's 20 tallest skyscrapers, the biggest building/mall, and 5 of the 10 biggest casinos.
+Yet even taller/bigger buildings are being built.
+Nine of these huge modern buildings and the Hall of Supreme Harmony are the 10 best buildings to see in China.

-Most of these buildings are in Shanghai, Shenzhen, and Hong Kong and have been built in the last 7 years.
+Most of these ten buildings are in Shanghai, Shenzhen, Macau, and Hong Kong, and have been built in the last 8 years.
 Beijing has iconic large structures preserved from the imperial era.

 - Height: 492 meters (1,614 feet), 101 floors